violinist-dev/docs/content/automerge.md

 }
 {{< /highlight >}}

-Indicate whether or not you want a pull/merge request to have the automerge option enabled.
+Indicate whether or not you want pull/merge requests created by violinist to have the automerge option enabled.

 > Note!
 This option currently does not work with Bitbucket.